Analog-Labs/chain-connectors/chains/ethereum/tx/README.md

 ### `method_call`:
     Creates `EthereumMetadataParams` for contract calls.
-It takes `address`: address of contract we want to call.
+It takes `method`: this is a string contraining contract address and method signature with `-` seperation.
-    `params`: array of json_value with contract method params in string types.
+    `params`: array of json_value with params taken by contract methods in string format.

     It returns `EthereumMetadataParams` with `data` field set to the encoded contract call params.